 “You know—the ones from P’s!
 You waited on them all the time, spoke with them.”

-I glanced around, didn’t see anyone I recognized as photographers.
+I glanced around, didn’t see anyone I recognized as a photographer.
 But I did see the Wilds and said, “Hey, look!
 Isn’t that what’s-their-names from the restaurant?”